carolzhou/multiPhATE2/README.md

 NCBI Refseq Protein - download using blast+: /bin/update_blastdb.pl refseq_protein

-NCBI Refseq Gene - download using blast+: /bin/update_blastdb.pl refseqgene.
-This database contains primarily human sequences.
-To acquire bacterial gene sequences you may need to download them via http://ncbi.nlm.nih.gov/gene and process the data to generate a fasta data set.
-Support for doing this is not provided with the multiPhATE distribution.

 NCBI Swissprot - download using blast+: /bin/update_blastdb.pl swissprot

 NR - ftp://ftp.ncbi.nlm.nih.gov/nr/